Vini Vici

-Vini Vici is an Israeli psytrance duo from Afula.
+Vini Vici is an Israeli psytrance DJ duo from Afula.
 The group was originally formed in 2001 under the name of Sesto Sento by the producers Matan Kadosh, Aviram Saharai, and Itai Spector; Spector left in 2011.
 In 2013, Kadosh and Saharai continued their musical activities under the name 'Vini Vici'.

 History

 Sesto Sento (2001–2013)

 Aged 15, Saharai and Spector were classmates in high school who started producing 'trancey music' under the name 'Sesto Sento'.
 They were soon joined by the 17-year-old Kadosh, who had earned a reputation as the school's DJ; within a week the three had produced their first album, released in 2001.
 The trio's album Come Together (2006) has achieved Gold Record status.
 They also made a more techno type of music under the name of 'Ferbi Boys'.
 Spector became more religious over the course of two years, retreating from public appearances before abandoning the band in 2011 to live a more Orthodox Jewish life.
 He had concluded that playing music was incompatible with being strictly Jewish Orthodox, but remained good friends with Saharai and Kadosh in the years thereafter.
 After Spector left the band, producer and guitarist Dror Elkayam joined Sesto Sento, but later also quit the group.

+Matan Kadosh also accomplished solo psytrance project under the name Gataka, releasing five albums in 2003–2009.